 CPI is dedicated to keeping the cost of electricity affordable for all our members.
-To support that mission we are now offering the GE GeoSpring Heat Pump Water Heater ONLINE as well as at CPI Headquarters.
+To support that mission we are now offering the GE Geospring at CPI Headquarters.
 These units can cut your water heating bill by up to 50%!
-Order yours online today.

-A $500 cash rebate from CPI is available for all qualified installations of heat pump water heaters.
-State and Federal tax credits may also apply to eligible tax payers.
+A $600 cash rebate from CPI is available for all qualified installations of heat pump water heaters.

 How do heat pump water heaters work?